AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Presence/agora_chat_presence_android.md

 - Retrieve the list of subscriptions
 - Retrieve the presence status of one or more users

-The following figure shows the workflow of how clients subscribe and publish presence statuses:
+The following figure shows the workflow of how clients subscribe to and publish presence statuses:

 ![](https://web-cdn.agora.io/docs-files/1655306619037)

 As shown in the figure, the workflow of presence subscription and publication is as follows:

 1. User A subscribes to the presence status of User B.
-2. User B publishes a presence status to public.
+2. User B publishes a presence status.
 3. The Agora Chat server triggers an event to notify User A about the presence update of User B.